In Exercise 02 you will translate your programs from Exercise 01 into well structured programs made of functions.

 response

-is divisible by 2, return “TAR”.response
+is divisible by 2, return “TAR”. - When

-is evenly divisible by 7, return “HEELS”.response
+is evenly divisible by 7, return “HEELS”. - When

-is evenly divisible by both 2 and 7, return “TAR HEELS” instead of just “TAR” or “HEELS”Second, after defining the tar_heels
+is evenly divisible by both 2 and 7, return “TAR HEELS” instead of just “TAR” or “HEELS” - When none of the above conditions are met, return “CAROLINA”

 function, find TODO 2